 Take a look at the new waterproof Kindle Paperwhite.

 Digital nomad, Mike.
 Digital.
 Does something as analog as a portable printer classify as a great nomad gift?
-Well, according to our research I’d say that a mobile and really portable printer is a hot commodity gift for someone going travelling who may need to work online to keep the good times rolling.
+Well, according to our research I’d say that a mobile and really portable printer is a hot commodity gift for someone traveling abroad who may need to work online to keep the good times rolling.

 You never know when you’ll need to print a passport photo, business card, a contract, or a website mockup.
 And because using an internet cafe is as insecure as it is inconvenient.